The governance of the State

 This is the golden age of professional lobbying in the State

-Political fragmentation and the rise of regulations have boosted a business rife with politicians and former administration officials
+Political fragmentation and the rise of regulations have boosted a business in which politicians and former public officials abound

 MadridThere is a sector in the State that is living a golden age, which is growing without yet having comprehensive regulation and which is increasingly relevant in the decision-making process of governments and Parliaments: public affairs consultancies.
-A type of bridge between the public and private world, which is unknown territory for a large part of the population and which in recent years has been proliferating strongly in Madrid, but also in Barcelona, as a result of political fragmentation, the increasing complexity of decision-making processes and the rise of economic and geopolitical crises.
+A type of bridge between the public and private worlds, which is unknown territory for a good part of the population and which in recent years has been proliferating strongly in Madrid, but also in Barcelona, due to political fragmentation, the ever-increasing complexity of decision-making processes and the rise of economic and geopolitical crises.
 What do these companies do, however?
 Is it a professionalized sector?
 Why is it fertile ground for former politicians?
-El ARA has taken a snapshot of the main companies established in the State, speaking withpeople from within the sector, professional associations, politicians, and also experts who point to the lack of regulation as the main problem.
+El ARA has X-rayed the main companies established in the State, speaking withpeople from within the sector, professional associations, politicians, and also experts who point to the lack of regulation as the main problem.

 Cargando